Supported by:

 Finally, on the subject of crafting deliverables – the reporting of design research must itself be well-designed, deploying excellent writing, graphic design, videos, and other media as fit.
 How quickly its audience understands the work is a major indicator of effective design research.

 Research for design means that there must be design taking place, which your are doing research for – if no-one designs anything based on your research, there is no point in doing it.
 Thus, the design researcher has obligations which may burden other disciplines less: relevance, efficiency, and clarity.
-Those who can deal with these obligations will find it easy to bridge the divide between scholarship and business.
+Those who can deal with these obligations will find it easy to bridge the divide between scholarship and business. into Design is research about design, with the goal of learning about design and how it's done.

 Research into Design